sbt/sbt-bintray/README.md

     > bintrayWhoami

 You may optionally wish to publish to a bintray organization instead of your bintray user account.
-To do so, use the `bintrayOrganization` settting in your project's build definition.
+To do so, use the `bintrayOrganization` setting in your project's build definition.

 ```scala